SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/use-cases.md

 [b2c-crm-sync](https://sfb2csa.link/b2c-crm-sync) is designed with extensibility in mind -- and includes tools, patterns, and deployment capabilities designed to accelerate onboarding and implementation productivity.

 - [b2c-crm-sync](https://sfb2csa.link/b2c-crm-sync) can be **deployed** to a B2C Commerce Sandbox and Salesforce scratchOrg in **under 15 minutes** through our [CLI deployment command library](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/4909a3f67b4998dbe895da0bae11198c17227451/package.json#L10).
-Our [ReadMe.md](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md) contains trustworthy guidance on how to setup b2c-crm-sync with consistency and velocity.
+Our [ReadMe.md](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md) contains trustworthy guidance on how to set up b2c-crm-sync with consistency and velocity.
 - All business logic used to manage enablement solution features and capabilities are authored using Salesforce Flow.
 This includes our REST APIs, resolution and profile management objects, and UI administration features.
 - Apex classes that power our Flows are written as invocable actions that can be leveraged in new flows and extended to support your requirements.
 - The synchronization engine employed to synchronize B2C Commerce Customer Profiles with Salesforce Platform Contacts supports synchronization scenarios for any Salesforce object.
 This engine can be used to synchronize other Salesforce objects with REST API responses.
 These mappings can be configured to restrict which fields are read-only, can consume updates from B2C Commerce, and publish updates to B2C Commerce.